couchbase/rhmap/README.md

     // previous == []byte("world")
 ```

-## Advanced features
+## Other features

+* Visit() method with key-val callback.
+* CopyTo(anotherRHMap) method.
+* Overridable hash function.
+* Overridable growth multiplier function.
-* Grows automatically when linear probe distances grow bigger than the
+* Automatic growth when linear probe distances become larger than the
   MaxDistance configuration.
-* Recycle the RHMap for reuse via the Reset() method, which
-  reuses already allocated memory structures.
-* Ability to copy incoming Key & Val bytes.
-See the Copy flag.
+* Ability to copy incoming Key & Val bytes -- see the Copy flag.
-* Overridable the hashing function.
-* Overridable growth multiplier function.
+* Reset() method allows an RHMap to be efficiently cleared, and
+  underlying, already allocated memory will be recycled for reuse,
+  which can reuse garbage for some applications.

+## Motivations

+The RHMap was intended for a use case where many application data
+items needed to be processed, where the processing of a single data
+item needed its own temporary hashmap instance.
+The standard golang
+hashmap did not support []byte keys, so conversions from []byte
+to-and-from strings (i.e., we were using `map[string][]byte`) was
+creating garbage.

 ## License